Connexxa: Research and practice on women and queer people in the night-time.

 WE WORK TOWARD A NIGHT THAT IS SAFER, MORE ACCESSIBLE AND JUST FOR EVERYONE.

 | We affirm that access to the night is a fundamental right: to culture, to the city, to sociality, to self-determination.
-We stand by the knowledge that women and queer people navigating the night carry, | We believe that care practices developed within nightlife communities deserve to be documented, recognised, and made replicable.
+We stand by the knowledge that women and queer people navigating the night carry. | We believe that care practices developed within nightlife communities deserve to be documentedand recognised as the knowledge they already are.
 We believe in building with, not for. |

 The following have signed the manifesto (2024)